A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Introduction

+Classically, for modelling Earth and planetary atmospheres, transmission function band averaged methods \citep{Goody1952, Malkmus1967} were in use for decades.
+The most utilised was the \citet{Malkmus1967} method, which assumed an uncorrelated (random) distribution of lines in a wavelength band.
+Tables of Malkmus band averaged parameters ($\alpha$ and $\beta$) were required for different species at different T-p and path lengths for each band.
+However, these models were inflexible when modelling inhomogeneous paths where the composition and thermal properties of the atmosphere were changing significantly.
+Detailed descriptions of these classic methods can be found in \citet{Pierrehumbert2010}.

-The application of radiative-transfer (RT) techniques to model sub-stellar atmospheres is a fundamental cornerstone of exoplanet and brown dwarf research.
-Critical to many contemporary RT calculations in sub-stellar atmospheric science is the use of the correlated-k assumption, either for producing synthetic transmission, albedo and emission spectra from fluxes escaping the atmosphere \citep[e.g.][]{Barstow2020} or for calculating internal atmospheric heating rates for one-dimensional models \citep[e.g.][]{Marley2021} and three-dimensional general circulation models (GCMs) \citep[e.g.][]{Showman2009}.
+Critical to many contemporary RT calculations in substellar (brown dwarf and exoplanet) atmospheric science is the use of the correlated-k assumption, either for producing synthetic transmission, albedo and emission spectra from fluxes escaping the atmosphere \citep[e.g.][]{Barstow2020} or for calculating internal atmospheric heating rates for one-dimensional models \citep[e.g.][]{Marley2021} and three-dimensional general circulation models (GCMs) \citep[e.g.][]{Showman2009}.